RobRendell/gTove/README.md

     * Might want filter options in columns - filter for "any non-empty" plus specific values?
 "Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)

+* Waypoint hotkey - target hovered piece
+* Pieces roster improvement: option to show fractions near pieces as a health bar.
+* Settable ownership of minis, so only certain people can manipulate them?
+* Pieces roster improvement: for show-near values, ability to customise foreground and drop shadow colour.
+* Option to dock the dice bag (and other movable windows?) to the side of the screen.
+* Scale down dice icons when on small screens.
 * Transparent maps: skip raycast target that hits transparent pixels?
 WebGLRenderer.readRenderTargetPixels() https://threejs.org/examples/webgl_read_float_buffer
 * Elvis operator!
 Should refactor code.
 * Some mechanism to customise the tabletop background from grey.
 "Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."